 Description

-Statue of standard bearer sitting astride horse, holding unfurled flag aloft in right hand.
-Horse with right foreleg raised and head bowed.
+The statue features the standard bearer sitting astride a horse, holding an unfurled flag aloft in his right hand.
+The horse is depicted with its right foreleg raised and its head bowed.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.